What is a pinched nerve?

-Although millions of people worldwide suffer from pinched nerves, surprisingly few of us can answer the question: What is a pinched nerve?
-As its name suggests, a pinched nerve is a nerve that has become injured, damaged, or compressed (colloquially referred to as pinched) by adjacent muscles, ligaments, tendons, bones, or other soft tissue in the body.
+Although millions of people worldwide experience pain resulting from pinched nerves, many people don’t understand the nature of this condition.
+As its name suggests, a pinched nerve is a nerve that has become compressed by adjacent muscles, ligaments, tendons, bones or other soft tissue in the body.

-- Numbness and decreased sensation
+• Numbness and decreased sensation

-- Muscle spasms, weakness, or twitching
+• Muscle spasms, weakness, or twitching

 - Steroid injections

 - Periods of rest

 If conservative treatments have failed to relieve symptoms related to spinal nerve compression and your physician has proposed traditional open back surgery, consider the minimally invasive outpatient procedures performed by Laser Spine Institute.
 The minimally invasive decompression and minimally invasive stabilization procedures provided by our board-certified surgeons+ can relieve compressed nerves and provide an outpatient alternative to traditional open spine surgery.

 Contact us today for a no-cost review of your MRI or CT scan* to determine if you are a potential candidate for one of our procedures.